quixio/quix-docs/docs/platform/tutorials/event-detection/data-acquisition.md

 2. Stream prerecorded [CSV data](#csv-data).

-You will only need to set up one of these data sources but if you want to do both you can do that too!
+You only need to set up one of these data sources for the purposes of this tutorial, although you are welcome to step through both approaches.

 ## Quix companion app